karia19/nhl_svelte/README.md

 ## Setup and Installation

-This is not for publick use some data is is missing...
+- All data is not for public
-Web sites are coming soon were you can use this app ....
+- Web site is coming soon ....

 ## Developing